ethyca/fides/docs/fidesops/docs/guides/policies.md

   }
 ]
 ```
 This policy is subtly different from the concept of a Policy in [Fidesctl](https://github.com/ethyca/fides).
 A [Fidesctl policy](https://ethyca.github.io/fides/language/resources/policy/) dictates which data categories can be stored where.
-A Fidesops policy, on the other hand, dictates how to access, mask or erase data that matches specific data categories for privacy requests.
+A fidesops policy, on the other hand, dictates how to access, mask or erase data that matches specific data categories for privacy requests.

-### Policy Attributes
+### Policy attributes
 | Attribute | Description |
 |---|---|
 | `Policy.name` | User-friendly name for your Policy. |